 At least annually, the Company performs its impairment test for each reporting unit's goodwill.
-In 2013 and 2012, the Company used a discounted cash flow model to determine if the carrying value of the reporting unit, including goodwill, is less than the fair value of the reporting unit.
+In 2014 and 2013, the Company used a discounted cash flow model to determine if the carrying value of the reporting unit, including goodwill, is less than the fair value of the reporting unit.
 The Company identified its reporting units in accordance with ASC 350-20-55.
 The Company's U.S. outdoor advertising markets are aggregated into a single reporting unit for purposes of the goodwill impairment test.
 The Company also determined that within its Americas segment, Canada constitutes a separate reporting unit and each country in its International outdoor segment constitutes a separate reporting unit.
+The Company had no impairment of goodwill for 2014.
 The Company recognized a non-cash impairment charge to goodwill of \$10.7 million based on declining future cash flows expected in one country in the International outdoor segment for 2013.
 The Company had no impairment of goodwill for 2012.
-The Company recognized a non-cash impairment charge of \$1.1 million to reduce goodwill in one country within its International segment for 2011.